Hiran03/LLM_powered_research_assistant/README.md

-# NLP powered researh assistant
+# LLM based research assistant

 Can automatically read research papers in a folder and automatically answer/summarise queries.